bmanders716/bmanders716.github.io/cookbook.md

 Claret Jelly.

-_Ingredients_--1†oz. packet of gelatine.
+_Ingredients_--1‡Ø∫. packet of gelatine.
-               Ω pint of water.
+               Ì†∞int of water.
                1 pint of claret.
-               Ω†lb. of lump sugar.
+               Ì†¨b. of lump sugar.
                A few drops of cochineal.

 _Method._--Soak the gelatine in the water.